 The Ventura County Teacher Induction Consortium is a two-year, individualized, job-embedded system of mentoring, support and professional learning that begins in the teacher's first year of teaching for newly credentialed teachers in California.
-The program is accredited by the Commission on Teacher Credentialing (CTC) and is administered by the Ventura County Office of Education (VCOE), Educator Support Services department in coordination with a consortium of 18 school districts, local charter schools, private schools, and 5 university partners.
+The program is accredited by the Commission on Teacher Credentialing (CTC) and is administered by the Ventura County Office of Education (VCOE), Educator Support and Effectiveness department, in coordination with a consortium of 18 school districts, local charter schools, private schools, and 5 university partners.

 The Induction Consortium provides services to teachers who have a Preliminary Multiple Subject, Single Subject or Education Specialist Credential.
 Combining online and face-to-face professional development coursework and completion of formative assessment documents during fieldwork with an experienced mentor, each candidate is guided to successful demonstration of required program competencies.

 - Recommendation for the Clear Credential upon completion of all program elements and CTC requirements

 - An Individualized Learning Plan documenting completion of the credentialing process and professional growth

 - Support and mentoring from a trained peer mentor; and